 Data collection will be limited both spatially and temporally.
-Temporally, data collection will be limited to three monitoring phases extending from two weeks prior to construction (or longer if time permits) to two years (24 months) after the end of construction.
-Construction is expected to require two years of project work.
-Water quality monitoring will occur ten times (once a day for two weeks, or less frequently if time allows) during the preconstruction sampling phase.
-During the construction phase, sampling will occur monthly at the impact and control stations (see Fig. 2, above).
-During the postconstruction phase, monitoring will occur three times (once a month for three months) at all stations.
+Temporally, data collection will be limited to two years and three months during three monitoring phases Construction is expected to require two years of project work.
+Water quality monitoring will occur ten times (once a week for ten weeks, or more frequently if time requires) during the preconstruction sampling phase.
+During the construction phase, sampling will occur three times weekly at the impact and control stations (see Fig. 2, above).
+During the postconstruction phase, monitoring will occur three times (once a week for three weeks) at all stations.